signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="StaticSessionConfig"></a>
 ## Static Session Configuration

-Static session configuration can be handled programmatically using the DSCreateSession() API, after setting elements of structs defined in shared_include/session.h, or using a session configuration text file to set the struct elements.
-The latter method is implemented by mediaTest (see transcoder.c).
+Static session configuration can be handled programmatically using the [pktlib](#user-content-pktlib) DSCreateSession() API, after setting elements of structs defined in shared_include/session.h, or parsing a session configuration text file to set the struct elements.
+The latter method is implemented by both mediaTest and mediaMin (look for ReadSessionConfig() and StaticSessionCreate() inside <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
 For existing sessions, the DSGetSessionInfo() and DSSetSessionInfo() APIs can be used to retrieve and modify session options.

-Structs defined in shared_include/session.h include SESSION_DATA, TERMINATION_INFO, voice_attributes, and video_attributes.
+Structs used in session related APIs are defined in shared_include/session.h, look for SESSION_DATA, TERMINATION_INFO, voice_attributes, and video_attributes.

-Here is a look inside a typical session configuration file, similar to those used in the above command lines:
+Here is a look inside a typical session configuration file, similar to those used in the example command lines shown on this page:

 ```CoffeeScript
 # Session 1